Yucheng-Zhang/cosmocl/README.md

-# estcl
+# cosmocl

-- Estimate angular power spectrum with pseudo-Cl estimator PyMaster.
+- Estimation of angular power spectrum with pseudo-Cl estimator.
+- Theoretical calculations of angular power spectrum.